InteropEvents/add-ins-workshop/setup/setup.md

 ![Select Planner samples](images/selectplannersamples.png)

 8. Select the "GET all my Planner tasks" sample from the list and copy the "planId" and "bucketId" with their values from the results pane.
-Save these <<(3 & 4) planId and bucketId>> to Notepad, we will use these to update the code.
+Save these **(3) planId and (4) bucketId** to Notepad, we will use these to update the code.

 ![Plan and bucket ids](images/bucketandplanids.png)

+9. Finally, go back to Planner and delete the test task.

 ## Update the code for your tenant: